sopac/spcweb/README.md

 ### Requirements

 * Docker installation with docker-compose.
-* Licensed versions of Extra and Divi themes, along with Divi-Builder plugin from eleganthemes.com,and saved as extra.zip, divi.zip and divi-plugin.zip respectively in the cloned project folder.
+* Licensed versions of Extra and Divi themes, along with Divi-Builder plugin from eleganthemes.com, and saved as extra.zip, divi.zip and divi-plugin.zip respectively in the cloned project folder.

 ### Installation